wuertele/Drupal-Deployer/README.txt

 -- INSTALLATION --

 * Copy admin_menu module to your modules directory and enable it on the admin modules page.

-* If "Admin Menu Block" is not automatically activated after module installation, make sure you visit the block configuration page (admin/build/block/) for each theme you want to have admin_menu activated for.
+* If "Admin Menu Block" is not automatically activated after module installation, make sure you visit the block configuration page (admin/build/block/ in Drupal 5 or admin/block in Drupal 4.7) for each theme you want to have admin_menu activated for.

 * If you are using a separate admin theme, make sure the block is activated for this theme, too.

+-- TROUBLESHOOTING --

+* If Drupal Administration Menu is activated after installation but is not displayed and you are missing your 'administer' menu, then visit the block configuration page (admin/build/block/ in Drupal 5 or admin/block in Drupal 4.7), ensure that "Admin Menu Block" is placed in front of any other menu block and save your block configuration.

 -- AUTHORS --